 Unlike in the United States where shareholders proposals are quite common, they are less common overseas.
 One market where proposals sponsored by shareholders are more common is the German market.
 There are two types of such proposals-shareholder proposals and counterproposals.
 Counterproposals are filed in direct opposition to proposals put forward by management at a given shareholder meeting.
-Many shareholder and counterproposals in Germany focus on environmental and labor issues.
+Many shareholders and counterproposals in Germany focus on environmental and labor issues.
 The number of shareholder proposals is also on the rise in Canada, although the aggregate annual number still pales in comparison to the U.S. In general shareholder proposals seen at global companies cover a wide variety of issues, including fundamental corporate governance topics, social issues, direct action proposals, as well as many unique proposals.

 Taft-Hartley Advisory Services' position on the issues covered in many of these proposals has already been discussed.
 Generally, Taft-Hartley Advisory Services will evaluate shareholder proposals to determine whether they are in the best economic interests of the participants and beneficiaries we represent.
 Taft-Hartley Advisory Services' clients choose the companies in which they invest and, ultimately, Taft-Hartley Advisory Services' responsibility is to protect their economic interests.
-This does not mean, though, that Taft-Hartley Advisory Services will issue recommendations in a manner consistent with the long-term economic best interests of the participants and beneficiaries.
+This does not mean, though, that Taft-Hartley Advisory Services must take a short-term approach when evaluating these proposals.
+Rather, Taft-Hartley Advisory Services will issue recommendations in a manner consistent with the long-term economic best interests of the participants and beneficiaries.